-Standard, interpretation or amendment Date adopted by the EU Effective date Amendment to IAS 1 - Presentation of Financial Statements: Classification of Liabilities as Current or Non-current Not adopted 1 January 2024 Amendments to IAS 1 - Presentation of Financial Statements: Non-current Liabilities with Covenants Not adopted 1 January 2024 Amendments to IAS 7 - Statement of Cash Flows and IFRS 7 - Financial Instruments: Disclosures: Supplier Finance Arrangements Not adopted 1 January 2024 Amendments to IAS 21 - The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability Not adopted 1 January 2025
+Standard, interpretation or amendment Date adopted by the EU Effective date (1) Amendment to IAS 1 - Presentation of Financial Statements: Classification of Liabilities as Current or Non-current Not adopted 1 January 2024 Amendments to IAS 1 - Presentation of Financial Statements: Non-current Liabilities with Covenants Not adopted 1 January 2024 Amendments to IAS 7 - Statement of Cash Flows and IFRS 7 - Financial Instruments: Disclosures: Supplier Finance Arrangements Not adopted 1 January 2024 Amendments to IAS 21 - The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability Not adopted 1 January 2025

-Subject to adoption by the European Union.
-Applicable in accounting periods beginning on 1 January 2024 or 1 January 2025 (as indicated)
+(1) Subject to adoption by the European Union.
+Applicable in accounting periods beginning on or after the date indicated.